IridiumIO/PolyCut/PolyCut.Core/Issues.md

 - [ ] Touchscreen scrolling/panning does not work
 - [ ] Monitor tab won't open if the URL on the Export tab is not prefixed with `http://` or `https://`
 - [x] Nested hidden elements are not visible in the editor but are still exported
+- [ ] Shapes drawn on canvas directly are buggy
+    - [ ] creating a shape so that it extends beyond the canvas edges will cause it to get stuck and can leave a ghost element behind
+    - [ ] Text cannot be edited after it is created

 ## PolyCut.Core
 - [x] Fills don't ignore open paths and will attempt to fill them regardless, using a naive algorithm